luciusDXL/TheForceEngine/README.md

 * GCC-11 and newer or equivalent clang version.
 #### How to build
 * Unpack the source or fetch from github
 * Create a build directory and chdir into it:
 __mkdir tfe-build; cd tfe-build__
 * Run CMake in the build directory, the build type must be specified (debug or release):
 __cmake -S /path/to/tfe-source/__
+[add  -DDISABLE_SYSMIDI=ON   to disable RtMidi (external MIDI Synthesizers) support]
 * Build it:
 __make__
 * Install it:
 __sudo make install__
 * If no additional parameters were added to CMake, files will be installed in __/usr/local/bin__, __/usr/local/share/TheForceEngine/__